behzad888/QardioAssignment/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.

 ### `npm test:debug`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.

 ### `npm run build`